 Ventricular tachycardia is an abnormally fast heart rate.
 The abnormal heart rate originates in one of the heart's lower chambers (ventricles).
 It is diagnosed when there are 3 or more beats in succession originating from a ventricle.
-The heart beats at a rate greater than 100 beats per minute, but less than 200 beats per minute.
+The heart beats at a rate greater than 100 beats per minute, but fewer than 200 beats per minute.

 Ventricular tachycardia is considered sustained if it lasts more than 30 seconds.
 When this condition is sustained, the ventricles are not able to fill with enough blood for the heart to keep blood flowing properly through the body.
 This can result in lowered blood pressure, heart failure, and death.

-Factors that may increase your chance of ventricular tachycardia include:
+Factors that may increase your chances of ventricular tachycardia:

 This condition can be challenging to diagnose.
 Ventricular tachycardia often happens in emergency situations.
 It must be identified and treated very quickly.